interjs/inter/README.md

 Inter is a Javascript library designed to build interactive front-end applications.
 It's: **simple**, **intuitive** and **powerful**.

-# If you know Javascript, you know Inter
+# If you know Javascript, you already know Inter

 ````html
 <div id="exemple">